 Savings Incentive Program Class of 2016

-These Savings Incentive Program recipients enrolled in the program in 2014 and will graduate in 2016.
+These Savings Incentive Program recipients enrolled in the program in 2014 and graduated in 2016.

 No matter where Congera Alex calls home, he has always been called a farmer.
 A native of Burundi in Africa, Alex was forced to flee his home country due to unrest and fighting.
 He became a refugee in Tanzania where he continued his passion for producing vegetables.
 Now in Des Moines, he is beginning to become accustomed to the climate in the United States and the types of crops that can be grown here.
 Alex has been excited to share with his customers some of the familiar produce he grew while in Africa, but has also been eager to learn about popular American fruits and vegetables.
 A member of Lutheran Services in Iowa’s Global Greens incubator farm, Alex looks forwards to expanding his markets and becoming an independent business owner.
 Learning from a mentor and having the opportunity to save funds to purchase land both encouraged Alex to participate in the Savings Incentive Program.